jerseyweeds/multistreamnews.tv/README.md

-# MultiStreamNews.TV
+# Multi Stream News .TV

 **🔴 Live at: https://www.multistreamnews.tv/**

-Welcome to MultiStreamNews.TV, a comprehensive news streaming platform that combines a modern single-page web application with a robust backend monitoring system.
+Welcome to Multi Stream News .TV, a comprehensive news streaming platform that combines a modern single-page web application with a robust backend monitoring system.
 This tool is perfect for monitoring live news streams, following multiple events, or creating a custom video dashboard with automated live stream detection capabilities.

 ## ✨ Key Features Overview